izellale/probe_detection/README.md

 ## Model Evaluation

-Models are evaluated on the test dataset to compare performance metrics and inference speed.
+Models are evaluated on the test dataset to compare performance metrics and inference speed

 ### Performance Metrics

 The key metrics used for evaluation include:

-- **Precision:** The ratio of true positives to the sum of true and false positives.
+- **Precision:** The ratio of true positives to the sum of true and false positives
-- **Recall:** The ratio of true positives to the sum of true positives and false negatives.
+- **Recall:** The ratio of true positives to the sum of true positives and false negatives
-- **mAP@50:** Mean Average Precision at an IoU threshold of 0.5.
+- **mAP@50:** Mean Average Precision at an IoU threshold of 0.5
-- **mAP@50-95:** Mean Average Precision averaged over IoU thresholds from 0.5 to 0.95.
+- **mAP@50-95:** Mean Average Precision averaged over IoU thresholds from 0.5 to 0.95

 ---